Yale Wednesday Evening Clinic

-Students manage general health maintenance including: basic OB/GYN care, age-appropriate screening, urgent visits for acute problems, chronic conditions (such as diabetes, obesity, and hypertension), and coordinate care for complicated problems seen by specialists.
+Students manage general health maintenance including: chronic conditions (such as diabetes, obesity, and hypertension), age-appropriate screening, urgent visits for acute problems, basic OB/GYN care, and coordinate care for complicated problems seen by specialists.

 Most patients in our clinic are from low-income households with many barriers to healthcare access.

-You may be your patient’s only access to medical care, and you have the potential to improve the lives of your patients and of their families.
+WEC may be the patient’s only access to medical care, and you have the potential to improve the lives of your patients and of their families.

 Longitudinal Clinical Experience

 All patient care is provided by the medical student assigned to that patient, or by one of their student colleagues.
 Students are listed as the PCP for a panel of 20-30 patients.